Kaaii/kaaii.github.io/_pages/resume.md

 # Experience
 **Graduate Teaching Assistant - Northeastern University, San Francisco**
 <span style = "color: grey">*May 2019 - Current*</span>
 * TA for Northeastern University’s Computer Science ALIGN courses: CS 5006 (Algorithms) and CS 5007 (Computer Systems).
+Currently a TA for graduate-level Computer Systems course.
 * Graded assignments and worked with students during office hours to assist them in completing their assignments and answering questions about the material.

 **Medical Scribe - CEP America**